-In addition, the seven multi-use buildings will provide 24 three-bedroom units, 102 two-bedroom units, and 66 one-bedroom residential dwelling units.
+In addition, the seven multi-use buildings will provide 22 three-bedroom units, 97 two-bedroom units, and 61 one-bedroom residential dwelling units.
 All residential unit types are dispersed throughout all buildings.
 Like units generally stack from floor to floor.
 The residential units will be accessed by breezeway stair towers.
 All residential units will have private decks.
-(NOTE: Storage spaces available to each use to respond to issue of persons using covered parking/garages as storage)
+Internal storage spaces are available on the ground level of each building.
+Storage spaces may be rented by any tenant.